 Watch this quick tutorial to learn how to make it:

 The 4th and final ingredient needed for this spaghetti carbonara recipe is freshly grated Parmesan cheese.
 Pull out ye grater and get get your shred on!

-This spaghetti carbonara is best served along side a loaf of crusty, warm French bread and a delicious garden salad.
-If for no other reason, serve the salad so that there’ll be a tinge of green and healthy goodness along with the bacon-loaded naughtiness.
+This spaghetti carbonara is best served along side some homemade garlic rolls or biscuits and a delicious garden salad.
+If for no other reason, serve the salad so that there’ll be a tinge of green and healthy goodness along with the bacon and butter naughtiness.

 - 1 pound spaghetti or pasta of your choice